ra536/healthy-you/README.md

 ## Steps to run
+Make a file in your server directory called .env

-Set up environment variables according to the screenshot posted on discord (TODO) To run the back-end, type node server.js from the server directory.
+Set up environment variables in .env according to the screenshot posted on discord (TODO)

+To run the back-end, type node server.js from the server directory.

+To run the back-end with nodemon enabled, type npm start from the server directory.
+(Allows server to update without having to restart it after every change)

 To run the front-end, type npm start from the client directory.

+## Troubleshooting
+If you have not done an npm install recently you may have to follow these steps:

+Firstly cd into the server folder and then:

+To have your server automatically update without having to restart it, install the package nodemon with npm install nodemon

+Install dotenv for management of environment variables with: npm install dotenv